What is Health Literacy?

 CCMI developed this evidence-informed program and continue to update it periodically.

 What you will need to do?

-Registered participants must participate in all three sessions.
+Registered participants must participate sessions.
 Also, following registration, they must submit a sample of a flyer or a communication tool that they use in their work with their clients as per instructions received from the Choose health team.

 - Virtual training

-- Upon registration, we will provide detailed information to join the webinar.
+- Upon registration, we will provide detailed information to join the workshop